jtcoolen/whymp/README.md

 The library is meant to be used in place of GMP.
 To do so, replace `#include <gmp.h>` by `#include <wmp.h>` in C source files, and replace `-lgmp` by `-lwmp` during linking.
 All functions and types are prefixed by `w` to avoid conflicts, e.g., `mpz_add` is called `wmpz_add`.

+When unsupported functions are needed, one can instead use `#include <wmp-gmp.h>`.
+In that case, functions and types no longer need to be prefixed by `w`, as they also have their standard GMP names.
+All GMP functions are available, but the ones from WhyMP take precedence.
+Linking is then done using `-lwmp -lgmp`.

 ## Generating the sources

 To regenerate the C sources of the library using Why3, go into the `why3` submodule, and then use the following commands: